 Further, wolf pacts are able to mark their territory with urine.
 Wolves produce a number of pheromones in their urine, that give off a very strong scent (to other wolves).
-The Arctic Wolf is no exception and packs regularly mark their territory through urination to deter competining packs from entering.
+The Arctic Wolf is no exception and packs regularly mark their territory through urination to deter competing packs from entering.

 On a more individual level, wolves use even more forms of communication.
-They essentially “talk” to each other using growls, barks, snarls and other noises.
+They essentially “talk” to each other using growls, barks, snarls, and other noises.
 Like humans, they also use body language to convey many messages.
 They can pin their ears back and show their teeth to tell another wolf “no”, or they can wag their tail and give a “play bow” if they want to play.
 In fact, scientists have even found that the ears and the snarl relate to levels of fear and aggression, respectively.
 This can be seen in the graph below, with the top right corner being the most aggressive and fearful communication display.
-Arctic wolves even use these methods of communication to coordinate their attacks on large prey, such as an adult muskox!
+Arctic wolves even use these methods of communication to coordinate their attacks on large prey, such as adult muskox!

 Arctic wolves and Gray Wolves provide an excellent case study for how humans can negatively impact a species.
 Though these two groups of wolves are technically the same species, they occupy very different habitats.